-Each of our 442 subjects was asked to make choices for each of 60 pairs of lotteries in the gain domain, designed to provide evidence of risk aversion as well as the tendency to make decisions consistently with EUT or RDU models.
-Appendix A lists these lottery parameters.
-In general each lottery has 3 prizes, although there are some lotteries with 4 prizes, 2 prizes or just 1 prize.
-The battery
+Each of our 442 subjects was asked to make choices for each of 60 pairs of lotteries in the gain domain, designed to provide evidence of risk aversion as well as the tendency to make decisions experimental session, evaluating what might be called "local asset integration" issues.
+Our focus here is on "global asset integration issues" between the usual interpretations of experimental data and the implications of the calibration critiques.